 capital gains = selling price – purchase price

-To work out the capital gains we need to first calculate the selling price and purchase price (cost basis) for each transaction, and then classify the gain as either short-term or long-term.
+To work out the capital gains, we need to first calculate the selling price and purchase price (cost basis) for each transaction and then classify the gain as short-term or long-term.
 This can be done in four steps:

 If you made a profit when selling, exchanging, or swapping your crypto, you have also made a capital gain.
 If you instead made a loss, you have made a capital loss on that transaction.

-Calculating capital gains and losses is not very complicated if you only have a few transactions.
-However, most people that have bought cryptocurrencies have hundreds if not thousands of transactions spread on different exchanges and wallets, and that’s when things start to become a bit more complicated.
+Calculating capital gains and losses is not very complicated if you have only a few transactions.
+However, most people who have bought cryptocurrencies have hundreds, if not thousands, of transactions spread on different exchanges and wallets, and that’s when things become a bit more complicated.

-Next, we will show how to calculate capital gains with a practical example.
-We will consider only the First-in First-out (FIFO) cost basis method for simplicity, but you can learn more about the different accounting methods allowed in the US and how they are used in this article.
+Next, we will calculate capital gains with a practical example.
+For simplicity, we will consider only the First-in, First-out (FIFO) cost basis method, but you can learn more about the different accounting methods allowed in the US and how they are used in this article.

 Example

-The fair market value (FMV) of 0.3 BTC at the time of the transaction was $6,500.
-The FMV of 20 XTZ on the day he received the tokens was $35.
-The cost basis for the 6 XTZ tokens take on the same value of $35.
+The fair market value (FMV) of 0.3 BTC at the time of the transaction was $14,000.
+The FMV of 20 XTZ on the day he received the tokens was $70.
+The cost basis for the 20 XTZ tokens takes on the exact value of $70.
 Paul’s transactions are summarized in the table below:

-Paul needs to do some calculations to work out his capital gains and taxable income to report to the IRS in 2023.
+Paul needs to calculate his capital gains and taxable income, which he will report to the IRS in 2025.

-• Tx 4: The taxable income for 20 XTZ tokens received is equal to the fair market value of $35.
+- Tx 4: The taxable income for 20 XTZ tokens received equals the fair market value of $70.

 The updated table, including resulting capital gains, will now look like this:

-Therefore, Paul’s total capital gains are $850 – $190 = $660.
-This gain is classified as short-term and will be taxed according to his ordinary-income tax bracket.
-He will also need to report $35 of cryptocurrency income which will be added to his total income.
+Therefore, Paul’s total capital gains are $200 + $320 = $520.
+This gain is classified as short-term and will be taxed according to his ordinary income tax bracket.
+He will also need to report $70 of cryptocurrency income, which will be added to his total income.

-As we can see from this simple example, calculating capital gains and losses for your cryptocurrency transactions is relatively straightforward – as long as you don’t have too many transactions!
+As this simple example shows, calculating capital gains and losses for cryptocurrency transactions is relatively straightforward—as long as there aren’t too many transactions!

 Next, we will look at different transaction types and taxable events for cryptocurrencies in the US.